aosabook/500lines/sampler/README.md

 p(\mathbf{x}; \mathbf{p}) = \frac{\Gamma((\sum_{i=1}^k x_i)+1)}{\Gamma(x_1+1)\cdots{}\Gamma(x_k+1)}p_1^{x_1}\cdots{}p_k^{x_k},
 $$

-#### Working in "Log-Space"
+#### Working with Log Values

-Before getting into the actual code needed to implement the equation above, I want to emphasize one of the *the most important design decisions* when writing code with probabilities: working in "log-space".
+Before getting into the actual code needed to implement the equation above, I want to emphasize one of the *the most important design decisions* when writing code with probabilities: working with log values.
 What this means is that rather than working directly with probabilities $p(x)$, we should be working with *log*-probabilities,
 $\log{p(x)}$.
 This is because probabilities can get very small very quickly, resulting in underflow errors.